Instructions for adapting your code to an analysis pipeline

 If inputs are outputs from a previous step in the pipeline, make sure to give the inputs and outputs the same name and they will be automatically linked in the pipeline.

-Empty commented sample to fill in:
+Empty commented template to fill in:

 script: # script file with extension, such as "myScript.R".